kevinjdonohue/AntergosLinux/README.md

 Appearance Tab

 * Theme -- set the theme to match my current system theme (currently Adwaita Dark; see above for previously used theme details)
-* Icons -- same here I set the icons to match my current sytem icons (currently Numix-Circle)
+* Icons -- same here I set the icons to match my current system icons (currently Numix-Circle)
 * Background Image -- I found and selected one of the Antergos background images from the `/usr/share/antergos/wallpapers/` folder.

 Panel Tab